Deckloins/asm/content/asm_1.md

 Here we will not see the full syntax of assembly programming language.
 We will see just some parts of it very shortly.
 The main goal of this chapter is to have ability to build and run our very first example without diving too deep into assembly and `x86_64` CPU architecture.
 We will start our journey with our favorite and well known [hello world](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program.

-All the code usually consists from code and comments.
+All the code usually consists from the code and comments.
 The comments starts with the `;` symbol.
 The code of an assembly program usually divided into sections (also sometimes called memory segments).
 To implement the `hello world` program we will meet only the two following sections:

 -  `data` section
 -  `text` section